$300,000 settlement for injured contractor

 Don't ignore it.
 Your symptoms are in line with whiplash, and you're entitled to compensation for your pain.
 Yes - whiplash can be caused by a fall, not just car accidents.

 Back and neck pain (whiplash) after an accident can be expensive to treat, and medical bills pile up fast.
-Take action today, and get the fair whiplash settlement you need to keep your life and wallet intact.
+Take action today, and get the fair whiplash settlement you need to keep your life and financial future intact.

 Ladder fall lawsuits